sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Under **Add a description**, select the Copilot Actions button (the GitHub Copilot icon), and then select the option to generate a summary.

+    > **NOTE**: The GitHub Copilot Free plan doesn't support the pull request summary feature at this time.

-    > **NOTE**: If you're using a GitHub Copilot Free account, you won't see the option to automatically generate a pull request summary using Copilot.
-You can still create the pull request, but you'll need to write your own summary.
+    If you're using the GitHub Copilot Free plan, you can write your own summary, or use the summary below to complete the pull request.

+    ```plaintext

+    This pull request introduces a new feature to the library console application: the ability to search for books and check their availability.
+It also includes updates to dependency injection and the CommonActions enumeration to support this functionality.
+Below are the most important changes grouped by theme.

+    New Feature: Book Search

+    Added a new SearchBooks action to the CommonActions enumeration (src/Library.Console/CommonActions.cs).

+    Updated PatronDetails method to handle the SearchBooks action, including a new SearchBooks method that allows users to search for a book by title and check its availability (src/Library.Console/ConsoleApp.cs).

+    Modified ReadInputOptions and WriteInputOptions methods to include the new SearchBooks option (src/Library.Console/ConsoleApp.cs).

+    Dependency Injection Updates

+    Added JsonData as a dependency in the ConsoleApp constructor and ensured it is registered in the DI container before ConsoleApp (src/Library.Console/ConsoleApp.cs, src/Library.Console/Program.cs).

+    ```

 1. Once the summary is generated, select **Preview**.

 1. Take a minute to review the summary.

-    The generated pull request summary should be similar to the following example:
+    The pull request summary generated by GitHub Copilot should be similar to the following example:

     ![Screenshot showing a pull request summary generated using a GitHub Copilot Enterprise account.](./Media/m03-github-copilot-pull-request-summary.png)